-Whether you’re hosting a few close friends or the neighborhood, there’s a good chance you’ll be ringing in the New Year at a party.
-Usually, the popular treats will be finger foods, not entrees, since you’ll be up mingling with guests.
+Just because you’ll have to remain socially distant from friends and family for at least the beginning of 2021, doesn’t mean you can’t ring in the New Year with a few.
+Usually, the popular treats will be finger foods, not entrees, since you’ll be snacking past dinner.
 Instead of hearty Christmas dinners, think dips, chili, sweets.
 Local pizza joints will be on speed dial!
 If your New Year’s resolution is the traditional “lose weight,” get a jump on it by enjoying a few healthier snacks.

-Today, we’ll get you three healthier recipes to dine and delight your guests on New Year’s Eve: a sweet, a meat, and a dip!
+Today, we’ll get you three healthier recipes to delight on New Year’s Eve: a sweet, a meat, and a dip!
 First up…

 Spinach Artichoke is a classic combination when it comes to dips.
 It’s cheesy, savory, and rich.
 This dish is surprisingly easy to make healthier.
 Spinach, the favorite food of Popeye, is famously great for you.
 For their part, artichokes are rich in antioxidants and many nutrients.